biodash/biodash.github.io/content/codeclub/S04E01_r4ds-ch1/index.md

 ---
 output: hugodown::md_document
-title: "S04E01: R for Data Science - Chapter 1: Introduction"
+title: "S04E01: R for Data Science - Chapter 1"
 subtitle: "Introducing a new season of Code Club, in which we will read the book R for Data Science (R4DS)"
 summary: "We will introduce a new season of Code Club, in which we'll do things a little differently than before: we are going to work our way through a book: R for Data Science.
 Today, we'll look at the first, introductory chapter of the book."
 authors: [admin]